batect/batect/README.md

 2. If you're on Linux or macOS, make sure the script is executable: run `chmod +x batect`.

-3. Create your `batect.yml` to define your environment:
+3. Create your `batect.yml` to define your tasks and the environments they run in:
     * Take a look at the [sample projects](https://batect.dev/SampleProjects.html) for inspiration
     * Dive straight into [the configuration file reference](https://batect.dev/config/Overview.html)
     * Follow the [getting started tutorial](https://batect.dev/GettingStarted.html)